mitchinlearning/dialogic-test/README.md

 # Exploration of the Dialogic Plugin
-To test its capabilities! useful reference for future projects.
+To test its capabilities!
+Useful reference for future projects.

 ### Successfully Implemented:
 - [x] Basic dialog functions